fmaste/Haskell/doc/EvaluationStrategies.md

 - ***Strict*** or eager (also greedy/applicative order) evaluation:
   - All argument expressions to a function are evaluated before binding the parameters.
-  - If any subexpression fails to have a value, the whole expression fails.
+  - Semantics: If any subexpression fails to have a value, the whole expression fails.
 - ***Non-strict*** (or normal order but not lazy) evaluation:
   - All argument expressions are passed unevaluated to the body of the function.
-  - Expressions can have a value even if some of their subexpressions do not.
+  - Semantics: Expressions can have a value even if some of their subexpressions do not.

 If we have this example function shown below: